-1. An agency, department or facility may enter into labor/management agreements consistent with Article 4, Employee Organization Rights, and Article 24, Labor/Management Committees Process, for the following purposes:

-(a) to permit union access to an electronic bulletin board under the terms set forth in 2(a) below; and/or

-(b) to permit union use of e-mail for labor/management purposes under the terms set forth in 2(b) below.

-2. (a) Electronic Bulletin Boards: A labor/management agreement concerning union access to an electronic bulletin board must comply with the provisions of Article 4.3(a), Bulletin Boards.

-(b) E-mail for Labor/Management Purposes: A labor/management agreement on the use of an agency's, department's or facility's e-mail system by union representatives must be consistent with the agency's e-mail policy.
-The labor/management agreement may permit use by union representative(s) for the following purposes:

-(1) to communicate with management and/or other union representatives regarding labor/management committee matters, including preparation for meetings, and transmittal of draft or final minutes, meeting agendas or any material directly related to issues under discussion; and/or

-(2) to communicate with members regarding labor/management agendas and minutes.

-3. Other access by the union or its representatives to electronic resources, such as e-mail of the State, or agency, department or facility thereof, by and between union representatives and/or union members shall be discussed in a Statewide Labor/Management Committee established specifically for that purpose.
+- 1. An agency, department or facility may enter into labor/management agreements consistent with Article 4, Employee Organization Rights, and Article 24, Labor/Management Committees Process, for the following purposes: - (a) to permit union access to an electronic bulletin board under the terms set forth in 2(a) below; and/or - (b) to permit union use of e-mail for labor/management purposes under the terms set forth in 2(b) below. - 2. (a) Electronic Bulletin Boards: A labor/management agreement concerning union access to an electronic bulletin board must comply with the provisions of Article 4.3(a), Bulletin Boards. - (b) E-mail for Labor/Management Purposes: A labor/management agreement on the use of an agency's, department's or facility's e-mail system by union representatives must be consistent with the agency's e-mail policy.
+The labor/management agreement may permit use by union representative(s) for the following purposes: - (1) to communicate with management and/or other union representatives regarding labor/management committee matters, including preparation for meetings, and transmittal of draft or final minutes, meeting agendas or any material directly related to issues under discussion; and/or - (2) to communicate with members regarding labor/management agendas and minutes. - 3.
+Other access by the union or its representatives to electronic resources, such as e-mail of the State, or agency, department or facility thereof, by and between union representatives and/or union members shall be discussed in a Statewide Labor/Management Committee established specifically for that purpose.

-John Currier Executive Deputy Director Governor's Office of Employee Relations

-Mr. Roger E. Benson President Public Employees Federation, AFL-CIO 1168-70 Troy-Schenectady Road P.O.
-Box 12414 Albany, New York 12212-2414

-The parties agree that prior to the expiration of this agreement, a Cost of Living Adjustment Study will be undertaken to examine issues related to employees working in locations where the cost of living exceeds the national average.

-In order to accomplish its mission, a Labor Management Study Group shall collect and analyze information including, but not limited to:

-- \ workforce profile data

-- \ regional cost of living data

-- \ public and private sector wages paid to employees who hold comparable positions with their respective employers

-- \ turnover rates for state positions within the target area

-- \ recruitment experience

-The results of the study shall be forwarded to the Director of the Governor's Office of Employee Relations and the President of PEF no later than April 1, 2007.

-John Currier Executive Deputy Director Governor's Office of Employee Relations
+John Currier Deputy Director for Contract Negotiation and Administration Governor's Office of Employee Relations